Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/element/element.md

 	client.onclose = () => console.log(`ws client close`);
 	client.onerror = () => console.log(`ws client error`);

-##### WebSocket Server
+#### WebSocket server

-This simple WebSocket server listens for connections on port 10000.
-The server echoes back to the client each message received.
+A simple WebSocket server that listens for connections on port 10000.
+The server echos back to the client each message received.

 	let server = new WebSocketServer(10000);
 	server.onStart = function(client) {